richmahn/en_tn/jas/front/intro.md

 #### Does James contradict Paul? ####

-Paul teaches in Romans that Christians are justified by faith and not by works.
+Paul taught in Romans that Christians are justified by faith and not by works.
 However, James seems to teach that Christians are justified by works.
-There is no contradiction.
-One possible solution to this issue involves understanding that the word "justification" is used in two different way.
-Paul teaches that Christians are declared righteous in reference to God while James teaches that man is declared to be righteous in relation to other people by his actions.
+This can be confusing.
+But a better understanding of what Paul and James taught shows that they are not contradicting one another.
+Both of them believed that a person needs faith in order to be justified.
+And they both believed that true faith will cause a person to do good works.
+Paul and James taught about these things in different ways because they were speaking to different audiences who misunderstood justification in different ways.
 (See: [[rc://en/tw/dict/bible/kt/justify]], [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/works]])

-Another difficulty involves whether faith without works is "dead" or "useless."
-What James probably means is that, while good deeds cannot take the place of faith in Christ, faith in Christ always produces good deeds.

 ## Part 3: Important Translation Issues ##